Luton to Reading train with Thameslink

 FAQs

-The first train from Luton to Reading leaves at 00: 04.
+The earliest train from Luton to Reading leaves at 12:03 AM.
 Plan your trip with the Journey Planner from Omio.

-The last train from Luton to Reading leaves at 23: 57.
+The latest train from Luton to Reading leaves at 11:55 PM.

-There are 8 trains a day from Luton to Reading which require at least one change with Thameslink, East Midlands Trains, Great Western Rail, Tfl Rail or east_midlands_trains.
+There are 11 trains a day from Luton to Reading which require at least one change with Thameslink, Tfl Rail, East Midlands Trains, Tube, Great Western Rail.
 Schedules can vary on holidays or weekends with fewer trains.

-A day trip to Reading from Luton is worth doing with a journey time of 1 h 36 min each way.
+A day trip to Reading from Luton is worth doing with a journey time of 1h 39m each way.
 Check with Omio app the best way to travel.

-The cheapest month to travel from Luton to Reading by train is February.
+The cheapest month for a train from Luton to Reading is January.

 popular train stations